fkie-cad/Algorithmic-Heap-Layout-Manipulation-in-the-Linux-Kernel/RUNNING_KEVOHEAP.md

 $ savevm savestate
 ```

-Now you have the possibility to quit (just enter `quit`) this qemu session or you can move to another tab/window and start there one of the scripts to generate the statistics.
-These script will quit the current the current qemu session and start it again.
+Now you should quit (just enter `quit`) this qemu session or you can just press `CTRL+C`.
+QEMU will start automatically by the scripts to generate the statistics in the final step.

 8. To now run EvoHeap with fast reset, quit qemu and run `fast_reset_evo_statistics.sh` (The script starts a new qemu instance, thats why we quit qemu first).
 To modify the number of noise allocations, edit the `fast_reset_evo_statistics.sh` script and change the `-n` parameter in the line `python3 algorithms/evoheap.py -a ksieve -n 3`.